Dan-Boat/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

    The _strpbrk() function locates the first occurrence in the string s of any of the bytes in the string accept

+* 7-print_chessboard.c: function that prints chess board

+* 8-print_diagsums.c: function that prints the sum of the two diagonals of a square matrix of integers

 *